s-e-r-O/cool_sniffer/README.md

-# cool_sniffer
+# Sniffer
-A cool sniffer program in C
+A simple sniffer program in C made with the libpcap library, although that doesn't stop it from being cool.